11 Best Affiliate Marketing Courses For 2023 (In-Depth Breakdown)

 There’s a ton of free information out there, so what you’re really paying for with these courses is the organization of the information, & (hopefully) the coaching.

-Option #3: If your goal is to reach $10K/Mo as quickly as possible, I would recommend checking out the Digital Landlords business model.
+Option #3: If your goal is to reach $10K/Mo as quickly as possible, I would recommend checking out the Digital Rental Method business model.

 This is the model that helps me make over $20,000/mo.
 It’s not 100% passive income, but’s pretty close, and it’s a legitimate way to make money by actually helping people.